digimat/digimat-saia/README.rst

     >>> print node.memory.flags[19]
     None

-Items can created by "declaring" them, individually or by range
+Items can be manually-created by "declaring" them, individually or by range

 .. code-block:: python